somphene/somphene.github.io/log/_posts/2020-05-21-10-Communication-Language-Program.md

     - I will update a post on how to identify Quantum Mechanics as Thermodynamics.
 This involves reinterpreting Quantum Mechanics without probability.
 Every Quantum Mechanical wave is identified as a composition of Eigenfunctions with appropriate amplitudes and a "Phase Mixture percentage" is the amplitude correspoding to each Eigenfunction as a Phase.

     - General Relativity is identified as Space-time Duality composed with Energy-mass Duality.
 This reduces the Metric to Energy functional and the equilibrium condition as the Light Cone.
 Hence General Relativity is Identified with Thermodynamics to be seen as a Mass Balance.
+Gravity is identified as the fabric of Space-time itself.

+    - String Theory : Gravity is the fabric.
+Strings are threaded together to form the fabric.
+Space-time is identified as the Fabric and strings as the units from which the fabric is made.
+Strings represent Duality.
+Hence String Theory can be identified as a Mass Balance.

 * Materials Science : Phase Diagrams (Phase Transformations)